Mirror Mirror (2012)

-Julia Roberts seems to be having a lot of fun in this amusing satire that plays with fairy tale clichés.
-Full of witty dialogue and with a solid script, this feminist take of the classic story is much more inspired than Snow White and the Huntsman, even if not remarkable.
+Julia Roberts seems to be having a lot of fun in this amusing satire that plays with fairy tale clichés as a feminist take on the classic story full of witty dialogue and with a solid script that is much more inspired than Snow White and the Huntsman, even if not remarkable.

 A charming, creative (and uneven) re-imagining of the Snow White tale.
 Entertaining performances by Armie Hammer and Nathan Lane.
 Julia Roberts was a disappointment, seeming to have dialed it in with the passion and skill of a high school drama teacher.